autopi-io/documentation/docs/guides/how_to_use_the_car_explorer_feature.md

 By clicking the **Add to library** button, the PID will be associated to the bus on your active vehicle.
 If no bus exists that matches the bus info in the selected PID, it will be created.
-As mentioned above, unless you filter on your specific make and model, even if the PID is actually supported by your vehicle, you may need to do some fiddling before it will work, which can be done by running the PID directly in the terminal.
+As mentioned above, unless you filter on your specific make and model, even if the PID is supported by your vehicle, you may need to do some fiddling before it will work, which can be done by running the PID directly in the terminal.
 Keep in mind that the engine may need to be running for it to respond to PID's.

 Now the PID should be available in **My Library**.